bmehler/youtubeApp/README.md

 ```

 ## Preparations
-To use the youtubeApp you need an API Key and the Channel ID.
-Please fill in both:
+For running the youtubeApp you need an API Key and a Channel ID.
+Please fill both in:
 ```
 $ cd public/module/video/service
 $ (vim | nano) YoutubeDataService.js

+/* public/module/video/service/YoutubeDataService */
+var channelId = '';
+var apiKey = '';
 ```
 ## Quick start
 To run the app traditionally enter: